This post may contain affiliate links. Please see my disclosure policy for details.

 There was sangria, beer or cocktails on tap courtesy of the bar, the staff were offering a refreshing blend of complimentary tropical fruit and the water was the perfect temperature for a dip.
-I kept thinking to myself, this is the good life!
+I kept thinking to myself, this is a good life!

-It’s the perfect location to bring a book or sunbathe to the rhythms of the background music.
+It’s the perfect location to bring a book or sunbathe the rhythms of the background music.
 Or, if you’ve had enough of lazing around you can get up and take part in their aqua aerobics class to burn off all that delicious Paella and wine!

 The only downside to using the pool facilities was the fact you had to bring your own towels or put down a 10 euro deposit, cash only which you get returned to you.

 This also can’t be charged to your room.
 Usually at a 4* resort pool towels are provided, so I was surprised this was the case.